Doctor insights on:

 Autoimmune Diseases And Fungal Infection

 In auto immune disease the enemy is from with in .
 As name implies "auto" is self and "immune " is immune system .
 One 's own immune system for unknown reason turns against self and destroys or damages tissues or cells .
 List of auto immune disease are many and growing .
 End result is destruction of of tissues such as thyroid , pancreas or cells such as white ...Read more

-Not commonly: Unlike many meds used to treat autoimmune diseases (immune modulators that suppress the immune system) Plaquenil has an antiinflammatory effect on autoimmune dss.
+Not commonly: Unlike many meds used to treat autoimmune diseases (immune modulators that suppress the immune system) Plaquenil (hydroxychloroquine) has an antiinflammatory effect on autoimmune dss.
 So the risk of infections (seen with immune suppression) is uncommon.
 Major concern with this drug is effect on vision.
 Regular eye exams are recommended. ...Read more

 The immune system developed to tell our own, normal cells (self) from foreign and abnormal cells (non-self).
 This lets the immune system eliminate viruses, bacteria, fungi and cancer cells from our body without harming normal cells.
 Sometimes the immune system fails to tell self from non-self and it attacks normal cells, for example in ...Read more

 - Talk to a doctor online

 - Bacterial fungal infections and heart disease